How Much Money Can You Make Busking ?

 How you busk tends to limit how long you can play.
 If you are a singer and guitarist it is not wise to sing for more than three hours a day, especially when you are out busking as you often have to sing loudly to be heard over the hustle and bustle of the street.

 A couple of years ago I was having a really good day, and after playing and singing solidly for three hours, I thought I would go somewhere else and do it again to get a bit more cash in.
 I sang for another two hours until my vocal chords started feeling quite strained.
 By the time I got home I realised the damage I had done and had completely wrecked my voice.
 I couldn’t sing for a week or so after that and learned my lesson.
 It’s just not worth straining yourself and over doing it for a few extra quid.

 Some towns are great for busking and some are terrible.
 If you are unlucky, you might find you struggle to make even a fiver in your three hours.
 It can often cost you more than that in petrol or fares just to get there, never mind parking and everything else.
 Bear that in mind when you choose your destination.

 You can never really tell how things are going to go.
-Sometimes you’ll expect to do well and come home with a hand full of change, other times you’ll think you are going to make nothing and come home with a good case full of pound coins and notes.
+Sometimes you’ll expect to do well and will come home with a hand full of small change, other times you’ll think you are going to make nothing and will come home with a good case full of pound coins and notes.

-Just because a town’s people may be considered wealthy, it does not mean they are generous or appreciate music.
-You often find towns with poorer residents or student based communities are much more appreciative of your music and can be much more generous in giving.
+Just because the general population of a particular town may be considered to be relatively wealthy, it does not mean they’ll be generous or will appreciate music.
+You’ll often find towns with poorer residents or student based communities are more appreciative of your music and can be much more generous in giving.